Key Takeaways

 Prescription drugs

-Part B will cover medications in very limited instances (more on that below).
-For standard prescription drugs, you’ll need to enroll in a Medicare Prescription Drug Plan (Part D).
+Part B covers medications in very limited instances.
+For most prescription drugs taken at home, you’ll need to enroll in a Medicare Prescription Drug Plan (Part D).
 Offered by private insurance companies, Part D plans must be added separately from Parts A and B. They also have their own premiums, deductibles and coinsurance.

 Most dental care, including dentures